- To upgrade from Windows 8.1 to Windows 10, open Media Creation Tool, select “Upgrade this PC now,” and click Install.

 - Although files and apps will be preserved, you still want to create a backup of your computer.

-Windows 8.1 support ends on January 10, 2023, which means that you should upgrade to Windows 10 as soon as possible.
+UPDATED 6/15/2023: Windows 8.1 support ended on January 10, 2023, which means you should upgrade to Windows 10 as soon as possible.
 Fortunately, you can upgrade from Windows 8.1 to Windows 10 without losing your files and apps using the Media Creation Tool, which is also available to upgrade to Windows 7 machines.
 However, you must ensure that the hardware meets the minimum requirements.

-Before proceeding with the upgrade, it’s recommended to uninstall any software (for example, antivirus, security software, or old third-party apps) that may prevent you from successfully upgrading to Windows 10.
+Before proceeding with the upgrade, it’s recommended to uninstall any software (for example, antivirus, security software, or old third-party apps) that may prevent a successful upgrade to Windows 10.
 In addition, you should disconnect any peripherals (including printer, phone, camera, external hard drive, and other USB devices).
 Sometimes this can be the reason why your system fails during the upgrade.

 Also, the upgrade can always fail, so you want to create a full backup to roll back if anything happens to avoid any problems.
-Luckily, Windows 7 and Windows 8.1 come with the System Image Backup tool to create a backup of your entire computer.
+Windows 7 and Windows 8.1 come with the System Image Backup tool to create a backup of your entire computer, which means that you don’t have to find third-party solutions.

 This guide will teach you the steps to upgrade to Windows 10 from Windows 8.1, minimizing the chances of running into issues during the upgrade.

 Upgrade Windows 8.1 to Windows 10